 The careers of most classical bluegrass musicians in the US more or less resemble each other, except for a few details.
 The typical biography finds them raised essentially in poverty, born into a family of four or five children, equipped only with the most basic schooling and after some amateur nights in between shifts in a plant or manual jobs, they maybe could record an album or two.

-Born as William August Marburg in 1931, he, in fact, came from a wealthy family, earned his MBA degree, joined the Peace Corps and the Marines and most of the times he actually needed not to worry about his commercial success as an artist to make sure he could pay his bills.
+Born as William August Marburg in 1931, he, in fact, came from a wealthy family, earned his MBA degree, joined the Peace Corps and the Marines and most of the time he actually did not need not to worry about his commercial success as an artist to make sure he could pay his bills.

 One or the most important chapters of his biography is his move to England with his entire family in 1963, which was a crucial year in the development of the English music scene that at this time produced a number of important styles that later would be known as folk, skiffle and beat music.
 Fellow American folklore fan and collector Alan Lomax arrived in England in 1950 and occasionally hosted a BBC radio show where he made bluegrass music popular for a huge number of people.